dubbelster/express-sse-ts/README.md

 Strongly typed server sent events module for express.
 This modules is used as express middleware.

-I made this module for personal use thus I won't be actively maintaining this module.
+I made this module for personal use originally.
-But you are always welcome to contribute!
+However if you have a problem I am happy to help!

 ## Installation